 The IoT testing faces lots of challenges like hardware-software mesh, Data interaction module, real-time data testing, UI and Network availability.
 The IoT system is closely coupled with various software and hardware components,, there is always a dependency on each other, so it becomes a tedious job as compared to testing a generic system.

-The device interaction module is an architecture between different sets of hardware and software, so it becomes necessary that they keep in touch with each other in real time and when they both integrate, things like security, backward compatibility, and upgrade issues becomes a challenge for the testing team.
+The device interaction module is an architecture between different sets of hardware and software, so it becomes necessary that they keep in touch with each other in real time and when they both integrate, things like security, backward compatibility, and upgrade issues become a challenge for the testing team.
 The real-time data testing challenge occurs when getting regulatory checkpoints or getting the system deployed becomes tough.
 IoT is spread across various devices and testing UI on each device is almost impossible.

 At the same time, we cannot omit the possibility of UI being accessed, so it becomes a tough challenge to overcome.
 Network availability plays a major role in an IoT system as it is all about data being communicated from one device to another and if the network varies a lot then it becomes a tough challenge in IoT testing.